-The Columbia men's tennis team continues to thrive under Bid Goswami, as he enters his 33rd season at the helm in 2014-15.
+The Columbia men's tennis team continues to thrive under Bid Goswami, who has been with the Lions since 1982.

-In 2014, his 32nd season as head coach, Goswami led the Lions to one of their finest years in program history.
+In the spring of 2014, Goswami led the Lions to one of their finest years in program history.
 Columbia posted a 20-1 record during the regular season, winning its 11th Ivy League Championship, ninth under Goswami's direction, en route to earning the No. 16 seed in the NCAA Tournament.
 The No. 16 ranking was the highest ever in program history.
 Columbia then went on to defeat East Tennessee State and Vanderbilt in the NCAA Regional Tournament, advancing to the NCAA Championships Sweet 16.
 The regional victories were the first ever in Columbia men's tennis history.

 As a team, the 2013 Lions finished 15-7 overall and 5-2 in conference play, just one victory shy of a share for the Ivy League title.
 Columbia rose to as high as No. 32 in the nation, the highest mark the Lions have achieved since the 1987 season when they eciplsed the top-20.
 A slew of stellar victories highlighted Goswami's 31st season at the helm of the Columbia men's tennis program.
 The Lions recorded their first win over a top-40 foe at the ITA Kick-Off Weekend, upsetting No. 36 Louisvile, 4-1.
 Just weeks later at the Blue-Gray Invitational, Columbia downed then No. 38 Nebraska to finish the tournament 2-1.